 There’s nothing more simple nor complex than love.
 Love is life-force manifest as relationship, the process of doing that makes life real and meaningful.
 I call this Fluminism.

 Life is so strikingly complex; a dynamic weave we share no full comprehension, and perhaps never will.
-In our un-sapient attempt to shrink this world mentally and physically by rationalism, industry, and trade, I do not think most could fully even imagine it.
+In our un-sapient attempt to shrink this world mentally and physically by rationalism, industry (including processed food), and trade, I do not think most could fully even imagine it.

 We are evolved from the most exquisite resistance to, and acceptance of, physical, chemical, and biological forces.
 We have absorbed them, and them us, and the complexity is magnificent.
 Like hands around wet clay, they have shaped us down to the atoms within each beautiful cell.

 But they have cost us dearly as we have evolved and adapted through generations, in the loss and grief of loved ones by mistakes, negligence, and more.
 And so it has been with viruses.

 Since before we can fully imagine, viruses have existed as a shaping force.
 They emerged early, perhaps, as rogue genetic outliers, or even as replicating co-evolutionary beings, trying to come “home” to living organisms through time and space.

 Unseen by our naked primate eyes, they invade, multiply, and spread.
 In doing so, they test us sometimes to destruction but strengthen our individual and collective immune systems through survival, adaptation, and diversity.
 They can even change cell proteins as speciation occurs.

 Without viruses, there could be no us.
 They are as ancient as all life’s common ancestor.
 Viruses are critical to climate, and an intimacy; we are clearly symbiotic, but sometimes a profoundly painful commensal or mutualistic symbiosis.